udippant/base-drafts/draft-ietf-quic-transport.md

 # IANA Considerations

-## QUIC Transport Parameter Registry {#iana-transport-parameters}
+## QWIK Transport Parameter Registry {#iana-transport-parameters}

-IANA \[SHALL add/has added] a registry for "QUIC Transport Parameters" under a "QUIC Protocol" heading.
+IANA \[SHALL add/has added] a registry for "QWIK Transport Parameters" under a "QWIK Protocol" heading.

-The "QUIC Transport Parameters" registry governs a 16-bit space.
+The "QWIK Transport Parameters" registry governs a 16-bit space.
 This space is split into two spaces that are governed by different policies.
 Values with the first byte in the range 0x00 to 0xfe (in hexadecimal) are assigned via the Specification Required policy {{!RFC8126}}.
 Values with the first byte 0xff are